Ensono/amido.github.io/docs/workloads/azure/data/data_engineering/data_engineering_intro_azure.md

 ## Quality assurance

-Quality and reliability of data workloads are at the core of Ensono Stacks data platform.
+Quality and reliability of data workloads are at the core of Ensono Stacks Data Platform.
 This is ensured through frameworks for [data quality](./data_quality_azure.md) and [automated testing](./testing_data_azure.md).

 ## Sample dataset